 In the past, most bars were made with either weightlifting or powerlifting in mind.
 Therefore, you’d need to buy a couple of bars in order to really be able to perform all the lifts easily.

-Ever since CrossFit’s popluarity has grown, more and more hybrid weightlifting bars have emerged.
+Ever since CrossFit’s popularity has grown, more and more hybrid weightlifting bars have emerged.
 These are typically barbells designed to be used for all the lifts.
-They're a jack of all trades, and master of none (kind of like what CrossFit athletes are.)
+They are a jack-of-all-trades, and master of none (kind of like what CrossFit athletes are.)

-The Ohio Bar is built with 190k PSI steel.
+The Ohio Bar is built with 190K PSI steel.
 Before the Ohio Bar came out, this was about the strongest steel used in any sub-$500 barbell.
-Today, however, this is pretty standard and there are many bars at even lower price points that have higher tensile strength steel.
+Today, however, this is pretty standard.
+And there are many bars at even lower price points that have higher tensile strength steel.
 That said, the Ohio Bar should hold up to whatever you throw at it and return back to being as straight as an arrow.

 The end caps feature a picture of the state of Ohio (kind of an ugly state) and snap rings hold the collars on the shaft.
 There is some movement side to side on the sleeves, but nothing to complain about.

-The sleeves on the Ohio bar use bronze bushings, these kinds of bars are known as “bushing bars.”
+The sleeves on the Ohio bar use bronze bushings; these kinds of bars are known as “bushing bars.”
 They are cheaper to make than bearing bars, and thus provide less spin.

 This said, I find the spin of a good bushing bar compared to a bearing bar to not be TOO noticeable during use.
-I only clean 300# though, so I’m sure if you’re lifting much more, the better the spin, the better it will be for your lift.
+I only clean 300 pounds, though, so I’m sure if you’re lifting much more, the better the spin, the better it will be for your lift.
 Compared to other bushing bars I’ve used, the Ohio Bar is at the top.
 The only bushing bar that I’ve used may top it is the Rogue 2.0 Bar with its composite bushings.
-I have heard though that the

 I still own and use the Rogue Ohio Bar regularly.
 Although I have now owned just about every bar imaginable, the Ohio Bar is one of my most reliable barbells in the stable.